 Turn the heat up to medium-high to get the sauce to a point of bubbling hot.
 About 20 mins.

 Once the sauce is visibly hot, place the chicken in the pot.
-Place lid on.
 Keep on medium-high heat for 1 hour.
-Stir the pot every 15 mins.
+Stir the pot every 15 mins or so.

 After an hour, drop the heat back to an active simmer, put the lid on but slightly ajar to let steam out.
 Every time you take the lid off to stir the sauce, discard of any condensation to make the sauce thicker.

-Take off burner, let cool in pot for a couple hours, then once cooled, package in freezer-friendly material.
+Take off burner, let cool in pot for a couple hours, then once cooled down, package in freezer-friendly material.
 (You’ll have a lot to freeze).

-** Option to take the chicken out of the Italian marinara sauce once cooked fully through so the meat may be more tender..
-I just leave it in the sauce the entire time, then shred it and make it into a mean enchilada!
+** Option: take chicken out of the Italian marinara sauce once cooked fully through so the meat may be more tender..
+I just leave it in the sauce the entire time, then shred it and make it into an enchilada!